scientific-python/specs/spec-0007/index.md

 Endorsement of this SPEC means that a project intends to:

-- avoid the use of global state and legacy bitstream generators, and
+- standardize the usage and interpretation of an `rng` keyword for seeding, and
-- standardize the usage and interpretation of an `rng` keyword for seeding.
+- avoid the use of global state and legacy bitstream generators.

 ### Ecosystem Adoption

 To adopt this SPEC, a project should:

-- deprecate the use of `numpy.random.seed` to control the random state,
+- deprecate the use of `random_state`/`seed` arguments in favor of an `rng` argument in all functions where users need to control pseudo-random number generation,
-- deprecate the use of `random_state`/`seed` arguments in favor of an `rng` argument in all functions that require random number generation, and
+- use `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`, and
-- use `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`.
+- deprecate the use of `numpy.random.seed` to control the random state.

 ## Notes